Posted on

 Create a compelling subject line

-Write a subject line that will grab the recipient’s attention and entice them to open the email.
+Write a subject line that grabs the recipient’s attention and entices them to open the email.

 Keep the subject short.
-A great idea could be briefly listing out what’s inside the email.
+A great idea could be to briefly list out what’s inside the email.
 You can add some urgency or scarcity triggers for promotional emails.

 Do not put a subject that triggers an open rate but no click rate or engagement.
 It should stay relevant to your email content.